-Mathematics in Grade 6 Lesson Learned 2 Number
+Mathematics in Grade 6 Lesson Learned 1 Number

 Students had difficulty when exposed to more than knowledge items in order to apply the higher order thinking skills to do application and analysis items.
-Students need to experience all of the Story Structures for Addition and Subtraction, and for Multiplication and Division.
+Students need to experience all the Story Structures for Addition and Subtraction, and for Multiplication and Division.
 Students need to concentrate on demonstrating an understanding of addition and subtraction of decimals limited to hundredths and thousandths.
 Students need to use benchmarks and number lines when comparing and ordering fractions.
+Students were not able solve a multi-step story problem involving whole number multiplication and division.
+More work is required for the operations of multiplication and division as many students were not able to multiply two 2-digit whole numbers vertically.
+Many students had difficulty when dividing a 3-digit whole number by a 1-digit whole number.
+Students were not able to identify a decimal number represented by base-ten blocks conventionally.

-The Mathematics curriculum documents for grades Primary to 6 note that a true sense of number goes well beyond the skills of simply counting, memorizing facts, and the situational rote use of algorithms.
+The Mathematics curriculum documents for grades Primary to 6 notes that a true sense of number goes well beyond the skills of simply counting, memorizing facts, and the situational rote use of algorithms.
 Number sense develops when students connect numbers to real-life experiences and use benchmarks and cultural referents.
 This results in students who are computationally fluent, flexible with numbers, and have intuition about numbers.
 The evolution of number sense typically comes as a by-product of learning rather than through direct instruction.
 However, number sense can be developed by providing rich mathematical tasks that allow students to make connections.
 Mathematics is used to describe and explain relationships.
 As part of the study of mathematics, students look for relationships among numbers, sets, shapes, objects and concepts.